 A little something is always better than nothing.

-Finding ways to be active and fit extra movement in throughout the day is crucial to your overall health and well being.
+Finding ways to be active throughout the day is crucial to your overall health and well being.
 Exercise is actually something that needs to happen for you and it doesn’t matter if it’s in a gym or at home.
 It doesn’t matter if it’s lifting weights or going for a walk.
 Just start.
 Commit to at least 5 minutes a few times each week and watch it build overtime.